-The Company contracted, usually by the Owners Club, to carry out all day-to-day management of the resort.
-Very often owned or controlled by the developer
+The company contracted, usually by the Owners' Club, to carry out day-to-day management of the resort.
+Very often owned or controlled by the developer.

 The fees, usually paid annually, by each owner or points club member to cover the costs of running the resort on a day-to-day basis and often including a contribution to a sinking fund.

 A separate company from the developer responsible for marketing.
 Sometimes a developer will manage the on-site marketing and employ a separate marketing company to manage off-site marketing.

 Another consumer website financed by the RDO.
 Its director is Alberto Garcia and in 2014 was subjected to a penal notice in a defamation case.

 The number of individuals that can use a unit.
 Often shown as two figures – the second being the number that has total privacy (ie. private access to the bathroom) the first number is the total capacity allowing for additional beds created in public rooms etc.

 Salesmen whose task it is to get qualified prospects to attend a sales presentation (on-site or off-site) using “collect a gift” or “scratch card win” techniques etc. A street “salesman”.

 Organisation for Timeshare in Europe.
 The previous name for Resort Development Organisation (RDO), a trade body.

 The club to which all owners at a resort (or points club) belong.
 Sometimes the club is constituted as a company, but generally as a members' club.
 Not all resorts have an owners' club.

 The certificate confirming either, the right to use or, the title to, the property.
 Sometimes referred to as a Holiday Certificate or Timeshare Certificate.